apache/flink/docs/dev/table/connect.md

   type: filesystem
   path: "file:///path/to/whatever"    # required: path to a file or directory
-format:                               # required: file system connector requires to specify a format, ...                                 # currently only "csv" format is supported.
+format:                               # required: file system connector requires to specify a format, ...                                 # currently only 'Old Csv format' is supported if define filesystem connector by YAML.
                                       # Please refer to Table Formats section for more details.
 {% endhighlight %}
 </div>